 The Harris County Community Cat Program (CCP) is a FREE and humane program designed to effectively reduce the number of cats living on our streets.
 Community cats are free-roaming and feral cats (or community cats) that live in our communities and make their homes wherever they can find shelter.
-This includes friendly adult stray cats, kittens, and indoor/outdoor cats.
 Approximately 5 of every 10 cats brought to an animal shelter are free-roaming, "community cats".
 It is important to understand that most community cat candidates are not socialized to people and therefore, are not eligible for adoption programs.

 Shelter, Neuter, and Return (SNR) process consists of sterilizing (spay/neuter), vaccinating, and then returning the cat to the community from which it was found.
 Ultimately, our goal is to keep these CCP candidates from entering our facility in the first place through coordinated Trap, Neuter, and Return (TNR) efforts.
 The goal of the TNR program is to reduce the number of free-roaming cats, eliminate the number of kittens, mating behaviors, and fighting between the cats.

 Why Catch and Kill Does Not Work (The Vacuum Effect)